CBSE vs ICSE - Key Difference Between CBSE and ICSE Board

 CBSE Board

-The Central Board of Secondary Education (CBSE) is widely recognized as one of the foremost primary education boards in India, adhering to the national curriculum while also offering a range of supplementary subjects.
+The Central Board of Secondary Education (CBSE) is one of the foremost primary education boards in India, adhering to the national curriculum while also offering a range of supplementary subjects.
 It administers nationwide exams for students seeking admission to various engineering and medical programs.

 Advantages of CBSE